-The Founders and the First =Amendment
+The Founders and the First -Amendment

-The Mobil ad and other angry of Westmoreland case have in common a number of premises: High public officials have a right to be presented by the law from press abuse.
-No one should be able to print lies about officials without punishment.
+The Mobil ad and other angry comments on the power avoked by the Westmoreland case have to common a number of premises: High public officials have a right so be presented by the law from press abuse.
+No one should be able to print les about officials without punishment.
 An irresponsible press - critics often call it the liberal press - is trying to change American tradition in these matters.

-As a matter of history, those propositions are taken.
+An a matter of history, those propo-altions are false.
 As a matter of free-dom, they are dangerous.
 And it is not the press that says they are.
-Jefferson said so.
+Jeffer-son said so.
 Madison said so.

-Congress once passed a law purish-big "false, scandalous and malicious writing" against the President and other high officials.
-That was the Sedition Act of 1796 stened by our last covered only damaging use, yet Jat-ferson and Madison thought it was a ivrous and Madison trought it was in-fundamental affrost to the whole new-constitutional system.
+...
+Congress once passed a lew purish-trig "faire, scandalous and malicious writing" against the President and other high officials.
+That was the edition Act of 1796 stened by our last Federalist President, John Adams, It covered only damaging lies, yet Jef-ferson and Madison thought it was a fundamental affront to the whole newconstitutional system.
 Why?
-In the United States, citizens were to make the ultimate political deci-sions.
-To perform that role, Madison said, they must have "the right of freely discussing public characters and measures" - and freedom included the right to make mistal even offensive and deliberate ones.
-If Sedition Acts had stopped the press from attacking the Crown, Madison said, America might still be "grona-ing under a foreign yoks."

-The Madison-Jefferson view carried
+In the United States, citizen to make the ultimete political decisions.
+To perform that role, Madison said, they must have "the right of freely discussing public characters and measures" and freedom in cluded the right to make mists even offensive and deliberate ones.
+If Sedition Acts had stopped the press. from attacking the Crown, Madison said, America might still be "groan-ing under a foreign yoke."
+The Madison-Jefferson view carried the day.
+The Sedium Act empired after two years without a definitive court test, but since then most commenta-tors have regarded it as unconstitutional - and so has the Supreme Court.